rsmaller/carg/README.md

 to call this function after any other setter functions.

 ```
-setDefaultFlagsFromEnv("PATH:%s", &string1);
+carg_set_env_defaults("PATH:%s", &string1);
 ```
 -   This will copy the value contained in the `$PATH` variable into the string `string1`.

 ### Argument Nesting

-Argument nesting can be a little tricky, and to use it, create a few boolean arguments using something like `argInit()`.
+Argument nesting can be a little tricky, so it is best to start out creating boolean arguments for nesting purposes.
 At least one of these booleans will serve as a root node, meaning the node where a tree of boolean options starts.

 For the sake of clarification, nested arguments are meant to give options conditional to other options passed in.
 For